 The mission of the school counseling department at Laurel Lane Elementary School is to provide a comprehensive counseling program that promotes the academic, career, and social/emotional development of all students in a safe, respectful, and motivating school environment.
 The school counselor is an advocate who provides support to maximize student potential and collaborates with school staff, families, and the community with the purpose of preparing all students for lifelong learning and productive citizenship.

-To speak to Mrs. Meister, the school counselor at Laurel Lane, you can:
+To speak to Mrs. Lewis or Mrs. Meister, the school counselors at Laurel Lane, you can:

 Role of the Counselor

 As professional school counselors, we can enhance the educational experience of students by:

 - addressing personal/social concerns that interfere with students’ education,

 - serving as a link between the community and the school,